Bujinkan Shizen Dojo

 We draw our techniques and training from the 9 schools of the Bujinkan Dojo (武神館道場) of Dr. Masaaki Hatsumi (初見良昭).

-The class begins by students sitting in seiza behind the instructor in a line according to grade seniority.
-Instructor starts the class by saying “Shikin Haramitsu Daikomyo”, clapping hands twice, bowing, clapping again and turning to the students for a final bow (saying “onegaishimasu” – please) before training begins.
-The phrase “Shikin Haramitsu Daikomyo” has deep philosophical and spiritual significance and can be reinterpreted as an expression representing the pursuit of enlightenment and embodiment of virtuous qualities, resulting from training in martial arts.
-This encourages practitioners to cultivate both physical and ethical virtues on their journey ahead.
+The phrase “Shikin Haramitsu Daikoumyou” is a Japanese Buddhist mantra and has deep philosophical and spiritual significance and can be reinterpreted as an expression representing the pursuit of enlightenment and embodiment of virtuous qualities, resulting from training in martial arts.
+This encourages practitioners to cultivate both physical and ethical virtues on their journey ahead and acts as an empowerment phrase.

 A proper warming up session precedes any physical training to condition the body and avoid injuries.
 This is based on junantaisou (柔軟体操) translated as “exercises for becoming flexible” and they are of much greater significance than mere “warm-ups”.
 As Hatsumi Soke has said previously, they form the basis for a healthy living by presenting an opportunity to experience the mental and physical aspects of the body in harmony.